kazssym/bitbucket-api-client.java/README.md

-This file documents the Java Client Library for Bitbucket Cloud project.
+This file documents the Java Client Library for the Bitbucket API project.

 # Introduction

-This project builds the Java Client Library for Bitbucket Cloud.
+This project builds the Java Client Library for the Bitbucket API.
 It provides a client library for the Bitbucket API and a webhook library for [Bitbucket Cloud].